Written by:

 This framework reflects how most e-commerce brands use WhatsApp to reduce friction, answer decision-making questions quickly, and keep customers engaged beyond the first purchase.

-Click-to-WhatsApp Ads have become one of the most effective acquisition levers for brands using the WhatsApp Business API for ecommerce services, especially when the goal is to reduce steps between discovery and action.
+Click-to-WhatsApp Ads have become one of the most effective acquisition levers for brands using the WhatsApp Business API for e-commerce services, especially when the goal is to reduce steps between discovery and action.

 A shopper sees your ad, taps WhatsApp, and enters a conversation.